btknzn/TiagoRobotSkillLearning/README.md

 Hiearcial order of predictive learning was like that train encoder-decoder for RBG Images and Disparity Afterwards train encoder lstm mlp for grasping.

+autoencoderBLACKDARK.ipynb : use this code for training encoder-decoder for disparity.

+9.Pytorch Convolution AutoEncoder.ipynb : RGB image encoder-decoder part